This post is also available in: Deutsch (German)

 From the Visitors’ Center, walk downhill until you reach a large square (Bab al Siq).
 Then you will walk through a gorge in between massive rock formations known as the Siq.
 The Treasury is located at the end of the Siq, being the first and most iconic part of your visit.
 The walk from the Visitors’ Center to the Treasury takes around 20-30 minutes (downhill).
 From there, you will be able to explore the remaining part of the ancient city.
 Head towards the former city center of the Nabateans, passing a large theater on your left.
 Walking further (direction North-East), you will reach the Royal Tombs with 13 imposing tombs carved in stone.
 From the Treasury to the ancient city center, the walk is about 30-45 minutes.
 When at the Colonnaded Street you can decide to walk back or hike towards the Monastery, a less known building that looks similar to the iconic Treasury.
 For the adventurous travelers there are various hiking trails to choose from.

 Tired of walking inside Petra?
 There are plenty of horses and horse-drawn carriages on-site that you can use to make your way through Petra or back uphill towards the Visitors’ Center.
 Please avoid the donkeys as they are not supposed to carry the weight of an adult.
 Usually you will also see a few camels in front of the Treasury, which makes for a great photo.
-If you would like to ride a camel though, we recommend doing so in Wadi Rum.
+If you would like to ride a camel though, I recommend doing so in Wadi Rum.

 How many days in Petra?

 Whether you should stay half a day, one day or several days depends on how much you would like to see of the ancient city.
 In fact, if you are only keen to see the iconic Treasury and head back, this will take you no more than 2-3 hours.
-However, we strongly recommend exploring Petra beyond the Treasury!
+However, I strongly recommend exploring Petra beyond the Treasury!
 Make sure to see the Royal Tombs along the Colonnaded Street.
 Head to the temples, the High Place of Sacrifice or even to the Monastery.
 Therefore, plan at least one full day or two days for Petra.